sanjudefi/PlainVanillaBond/README.md

 8. At bond maturity, the principal amount will be repaid to the investors.
 9. Investors can settle the bond to receive both the coupon payments and the principal amount.

-## Development

-To set up the development environment and run tests:

-1. Install the required dependencies using `npm install`.
-2. Run the tests using `npm test`.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.